 - Related articles

 The feeling of stage fright is bad enough, but what is worse is the damage it can do to your career and self-esteem.
-If you let yourself be prevented from doing the things that are important, your self-confidence will diminish and your stage fright will grow bigger and stronger.
+If you let yourself be prevented from doing the important things, your self-confidence will diminish and your stage fright will grow bigger and stronger.

 These reactions can be helpful for an organism faced with a valid threat to survival.
 But none of these effects helps speakers convince an audience and feel good about themselves.
 Unfortunately, the autonomic nervous system does not distinguish between real and hallucinated threats.
 If the mind perceives the threat as dangerous enough, although a rational analysis would say otherwise, the brain stem begins to distribute the adrenaline.